-The business and community survey conducted by Urban Enterprise in 2022 (250 responses), found that 87% of businesses are a member of Orange360.
+The business and community survey conducted by Urban Enterprise in 2022 (250 responses), found that 87% of business respondents were a member of Orange360.
 Of these businesses, the majority are satisfied with the marketing and promotional activities undertaken by Orange360 (63%).

-A high proportion of businesses would like to see Orange 360 attract new markets (43%), undertake more marketing of smaller businesses (35%) and support and organise more festivals (22%).
+A high proportion of businesses would like to see Orange360 attract new markets (43%), undertake more marketing of smaller businesses (35%) and support and organise more festivals (22%).